Arizona announces limits on construction in Phoenix area as groundwater disappears – KION546

 The study found that around 4% of the area’s demand for groundwater, close to 4.9 million acre-feet, cannot be met over the next 100 years under current conditions – a huge shortage that will have significant implications for housing developments in the coming years in the booming Phoenix metro area, which has led the nation in population growth.

-State officials said the announcement wouldn’t impact currently approved developments.
-However, developers that are seeking to build new developments will have to demonstrate they can provide an assured water supply for 100 years using water from a source that is not local groundwater.
+State officials said the announcement wouldn’t impact developments that have already been approved.
+However, developers that are seeking to build new construction will have to demonstrate they can provide an “assured water supply” for 100 years using water from a source that is not local groundwater.

+Under state law, having that assured supply is the key to getting the necessary certificates to build housing developments or large industrial buildings that use water.
+Many cities in the Phoenix metro area, including Scottsdale and Tempe, already have this assured water supply, but private developers also must demonstrate they can meet it.

+Thursday’s announcement is an example of the law working as intended, according to an analysis by Arizona State University’s Kyl Center for Water Policy.
+Growth in the Phoenix area will likely continue under the new restrictions, the analysis said, but the rate of growth will likely change.

 This story has been updated with more information.